-On March 22, 1856, at the tender age of 17, Isabelle married Henry Blythe (1828-1905).
+On March 22, 1856, at the tender age of 17, Isabelle married 27-year-old Henry Blythe (1828-1905).
 The ceremony took place in Perrysburg, Wood County, and was performed by D. Ross, a justice of the peace.
 The bride was a decade younger than the groom.

-Henry was a native of either Amsterdam, Jefferson County, OH or of Stark County, OH, and was 10 years his wife's senior in age.
-Henry stood 5 feet, 11 inches, and had blue eyes and light brown hair.
+Henry was a native of either Amsterdam, Jefferson County, OH or Stark County, OH.
+He stood 5 feet, 11 inches, and had blue eyes and light brown hair.